Quantcast

 5. Make Paper Models of the Platonic Solids - Enchanted Learning index page for the solids This link includes something for the teacher to print

-7. Nets and Surface Area - [20 page worksheet] some of the exercises are a bit advanced for fifth grade, but this document contains some good tips on making 2-D representations of 3-D shapes An Adobe Acrobat document in .pdf format This link includes something for the teacher to print
+6. Nets and Surface Area - [20 page worksheet] some of the exercises are a bit advanced for fifth grade, but this document contains some good tips on making 2-D representations of 3-D shapes [This expired link is available through the Wayback Machine Internet Archive.]
+An Adobe Acrobat document in .pdf format This link includes something for the teacher to print

-10. Platonic Solids - regular polyhedra ( a Greek word meaning “many faces.”)
+9. Platonic Solids - regular polyhedra (a Greek word meaning many faces.)

-13. Platonic Solids - slowly rotating frames of the five Platonic solids along with their definition
+12. Platonic Solids - slowly rotating frames of the five Platonic solids along with their definition [This expired link is available through the Wayback Machine Internet Archive.]

-15. Platonic Solids - lesson from Regents Exam Prep Center showing rotating frames of the solids
+13. Platonic Solids - lesson from Regents Exam Prep Center showing rotating frames of the solids [This expired link is available through the Wayback Machine Internet Archive.]

 A resource for the teacher to use in planning their lessons site for teachers | A PowerPoint show related to this standard PowerPoint show | An Adobe Acrobat document in .pdf format Acrobat document | A Microsoft Word document to be downloaded Word document | This interactive site would work well on an interactive whiteboard whiteboard resource | This resource includes voice instructions for students sound | A video is available through this link video format | This site is interactive and allows students to play a game or input or collect data interactive lesson | This site includes questions for your students to check their understanding a quiz | A lesson plan can be found at this site lesson plan | This link includes something for the teacher to print to print